crs4/pydoop/docs/api_docs/mr_api.rst

    Access the (serialized) ``InputSplit`` of the :class:`Mapper`\ .

-   This is s raw byte string that should not be used directly, but rather passed to :class:`InputSplit`'s constructor.
+   This is a raw byte string that should not be used directly, but rather passed to :class:`InputSplit`'s constructor.

    :rtype: string